 In addition to all of that, some cheerleaders belong to sororities or work part-time jobs.
 Organization becomes key to staying on top of all the demands and being successful as a cheerleader and a student.

 College cheer coaches are often exemplary in their field.
 Many have won national titles and have a broad knowledge of gymnastics and cheer techniques.
 In addition, most universities have several coaches, all with different specialties.
-Because of the quality of the advanced coaching, cheerleaders are able to learn many new College Cheerleading Stunts tricks in college that they might not have had the chance to learn at their local high school.
+Because of the quality of the advanced coaching, cheerleaders are able to learn many new stunts in college that they might not have had the chance to learn at their local high school.

 If you are chosen as a cheerleader for your college, know that you are among an honored few.
 Take advantage of this gift you've been given (and worked very hard for, of course), and take the time to listen and learn from the experienced coaches in your athletic department.
 Many cheerleaders find that their skills increase dramatically in college.
 Also, pay attention to how the coaches go about coaching.
 You may one day want to teach a cheerleading class to kids or even become a college cheerleading coach yourself.